sithmel/occamsrazor.js/README.rst

     ...
     painter = shapeDraw(shape, context, 'red', 'black');

-These extra arguments are not considered during while choosing and adapter.
+These extra arguments are not considered for the purpose of selecting the adapter.

 Object registry
 ===============